LodongDev/health-agent/README.md

                         ENCRYPTION NOTICE
 ================================================================================

-Your code has been encrypted by Sour-Pineapple Team.
+Your files have been encrypted by Sour-Pineapple Team.

 All critical data including:
+  - Website files and databases
-  • All source code and repositories
+  - Source code repositories
-  • All commit history and branches
-  • All releases and tags
-  • All secrets and API keys
+  - Application secrets and API keys
-  • All .env files with credentials
+  - Database credentials
+  - SSL certificates
+  - Backup files

 ...have been encrypted with undecryptable encryption